Sanketika-Obsrv/obsrv-automation/INSTALLATION.md

 cd ../../helmcharts/kitchen
 ```

 7. Update the `global-cloud-values-gcp.yaml` file with the necessary values.
-The values to be updated are:
+The values to be updated are(all the service accounts annotations should be updated in placeholders.):
 ```
 project_id:
 cloud_storage_config: